Speed up your foot drop recovery with these 5 best treatments.

 Summary: The Best Methods for Foot Drop Recovery

-Overall, the best treatment for foot drop is repetitive rehab exercise paired with electrical stimulation.
+Overall, the best treatment for foot drop is repetitive foot drop exercise paired with electrical stimulation.

 To improve your safety and quality of life while you recover, you can try using an AFO, pain medication, and even surgery as a last resort.